Holiday rentals in Edmonton

 Edmonton is known for its arts and culture, boasting magnificent theatres like the Winspear Centre, world-class museums and galleries such as the Mactaggart Art Collection, and a vibrant live music scene.
 It plays host to more than 50 annual events, like North America’s oldest and largest fringe festival and a folk music festival that draws enthusiasts from around the world.
 When it comes to retail therapy, West Edmonton Mall takes some beating.
 It’s the largest mall in North America — equivalent to 48 city blocks, with more than 800 stores and 100 restaurants.
 Here you’ll find a full-size ice rink, an indoor amusement park with a rollercoaster, an 18-hole mini-golf course, and an enormous waterpark with a network of slides.

-When is the best time to stay in a vacation rental in Edmonton?
+The best time to stay in a holiday rental in Edmonton

 Edmonton has a mostly dry climate with warm summers and cold winters, so holiday rentals in the city are popular all year round.
 July and August are the hottest months, when you can expect consistent sunny days and around 18 hours of daylight.
 August also brings the world-famous folk festival.
 Spring and autumn are pleasant times to visit, mixing sunshine with cooler, rainy days.
 Compared to most Canadian cities, Edmonton’s winters are mild, with less snow.
 You can still expect cold spells, but you’re also likely to enjoy a good dose of sun.
 January and February are the coldest months, when the wind chill can make it feel even colder.
 The Silver Skate Festival in February is full of fun for all ages with figure skating, races, and snow sculpting.